How to Spot and Prevent Apple ID Phishing Scams

-Today there are over 1.4 billion active Apple devices, which require Apple IDs to gain access to Apple services like Apple Music, App Store, iCloud, FaceTime, iMessage, and others.
-Also, think about the fact that you don’t even require an Apple device to access Apple-related software or services, such as iTunes or log in to Apple’s official website, so imagine the number of people who can be targeted.
+In this article, we are going to take a closer look at phishing attempts involving Apple IDs.
+Today there are 1.5 billion active Apple devices, which require Apple IDs to gain access to Apple services like Apple Music, App Store, iCloud, FaceTime, iMessage, and others.
+Why is the threat so real?
+Think about the fact that you don’t even require an Apple device to access Apple-related software or services, such as iTunes, or log in to Apple’s official website so the number of people becoming victims is exponential.

 The reason is obvious – your Apple ID is your ticket to using anything Apple-related and stores a great deal of personal information.

 - You use your Apple ID to log in to your Apple devices – think Mac, iPhone, iPad, iPod, Apple TV, and in the future you might even be using it for your Apple self-driving car, the iCar developed through project Titan, according to rumors.
 However, there is no specific data confirmed when the self-driving car project will be finalized.

 - It includes your payment and shipping information for purchasing applications from the App Store and devices by logging in to Apple.com.